spiral/docs/security/rbac.md

-# Security - Role Based Access Control
+# Security - Role-Based Access Control
-The framework includes the component `spiral/security` which provides the ability to authorize user/actor access to the specific resources or actions based on list of associated privileges.
+The framework includes the component `spiral/security`, which provides the ability to authorize user/actor access to the specific resources or actions based on the list of associated privileges.
 The components implements "Flat RBAC" patterns described in [NIST RBAC research](https://csrc.nist.gov/projects/role-based-access-control).

 Implementation includes multiple additions such as:
 - an additional layer of *rules* to control the privilege/permission context
-- the ability to assign role to multiple privileges using wildcard pattern
+- the ability to assign a role to multiple privileges using wildcard pattern
 - the ability to overwrite role-to-permission assignment using higher priority rule

-> Such additions make possible to use the component as the framework for ACL, DAC and ABAC security models.
+> Such additions make it possible to use the component as the framework for ACL, DAC, and ABAC security models.

 Make sure to enable the `Spiral\Bootloader\Security\GuardBootloader` to activate the component, no configuration is required.